nsh87/shinyVM/README.md

 + If you see `ERROR: Cannot open the connection` in your browser when trying to access an app you are developing, the app probably needs write access.
 Try moving the app into the **writeable-project** folder.
++ If you are running out of memory while trying to install a package you can increase the amount of RAM available to the VM.
+Open up *Vagrantfile*, which controls the settings for the VM, and edit the line that looks similar to `["modifyvm", :id, "--memory", "1536"]`.
+Change `1536` MB (1.5GB), save the file, then execute `vagrant reload` to restart the VM with the new settings.

 ### Directory Structure
 After `vagrant up` completes, your directory structure should look like this: